SA-to-MA/nyx-extension/README.md

 ## Custom heuristics and semantic attachments
 To use custom heuristics, fill in the body of the heuristic_function method inside [heuristic_functions.py](heuristic_functions.py), assigning it an index, and running the planner with the '-custom_h:...' flag with the corresponding heuristic index.
-For example:
+An example heuristic implementation and usage from the [cartpole](ex/cartpole/) domain:

 ```
 def heuristic_function(state):